North Goa district: Administration

-The district is divided into three subdivisions — Panaji, Mapusa, and Bicholim; and five talukas —Tiswadi (Panaji), Bardez (Mapusa), Pernem, Bicholim, and Sattari (Valpoi).
+The district is divided into three subdivisions— Panaji, Mapusa, and Bicholim; and five talukas—Tiswadi (Panaji), Bardez (Mapusa), Pernem, Bicholim, and Sattari (Valpoi).

+Each subdivision is headed by a Deputy Collector & Sub Divisional Officer, and each talukas under a Mamlatdar.
+Each talukas again subdivided into revenue villages, headed by talathis.

-Ponda taluka moved from North Goa to South Goa in January 2015.
+Ponda taluka was transferred from North Goa district to South Goa district in January 2015.

+Zilla Parishad

+North Goa Zilla Panchayat is an elected body at district level, who look after the rural governance of the district, headed by a President/Chairperson.

 Demographics

 Population

-According to the 2011 census North Goa has a population of 8,18,008 which is roughly equal to the nation of Comoros or the US state of South Dakota.
+According to the 2011 census North Goa has a population of 818,008 which is roughly equal to the nation of Comoros or the US state of South Dakota.
 This gives it a ranking of 480th in India (out of a total of 640).
 The district has a population density of 471 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 7.8%.
 North Goa has a sex ratio of 959 females for every 1000 males, and a literacy rate of 88.85%.
+The Scheduled Castes and Scheduled Tribes make up 2.15% and 6.92% of the population of the district.

 Language

 Konkani is the mother tongue of a majority of the people living in North Goa district.
 Portuguese is also spoken and understood by a small number of people.